MrWooltrest/Omega/README.md

 - Add auto tab mode for drawer.
 - Animations.

-There's also a [devloper's document](DEVDOC.md), where the maintainer and collaborators communicate their TODOs and plans.
+There's also a [developer's document](DEVDOC.md), where the maintainer and collaborators communicate their TODOs and plans.

 ## :framed_picture: Screenshots